AP Explains: Trump seizes on dubious Biden-Ukraine story

 But in an election dominated by concerns about the coronavirus pandemic, it’s less certain Trump’s strategy will appeal to the voters he needs to win back, including moderate Republicans and suburban women.

 Trump’s called for a full accounting of Biden’s conversations with Hunter and with Pozharskyi.
-Trump said in an interview with Newsmax that the Post had got Biden “cold” with “serious” allegations.
+Trump said in an interview with Newsmax that the Post had caught Biden “cold” with “serious” allegations.

+At a campaign rally in Iowa Wednesday night, Trump led with the Post story and called Biden “a corrupt politician who shouldn’t even be allowed to run for the presidency.”

 Biden’s campaign, meanwhile, pointed to the recent Republican-led Senate investigation that found no evidence of wrongdoing on Biden’s part with regard to Ukraine.
 It also pointedly noted the involvement of Giuliani, saying his “discredited conspiracy theories and alliance with figures connected to Russian intelligence have been widely reported.”